Foard County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-• Online: Visit the Texas DPS website (www.dps.texas.gov) and navigate to the driver's license section.
+• Online: While a direct link to the ALR hearing request form is not available, you can navigate to the Texas DPS website (www.dps.texas.gov) and navigate to the driver's license section.
 Look for information on ALR hearings and the online request form.

 • Mail: Send a written request to the Texas DPS.
 Address your request to: Texas Department of Public Safety ALR Hearings P.O.
 Box 15999 Austin, TX 78761-5999 Be sure to include your full name, date of birth, driver's license number, and the date and location of your arrest.
 Clearly state that you are requesting an ALR hearing.

-• Phone: Call the Texas DPS at the appropriate number.
+• Phone: Calling the Texas DPS directly is another avenue for requesting an ALR hearing.
 This method may not be as reliable as written requests, as it is difficult to prove you made the request.
 Follow up any phone call with a written confirmation sent via mail.

 Automatic License Suspension